linuxkit/rtf/docs/USER_GUIDE.md

 The regression test framework is completely agnostic to which labels are used for a given set of test cases, though it defines a number of labels based on the OS it is executing on.
-See the output of `rt-local list` on your host.
+See the output of `rtf list` on your host.

 A good strategy for using labels is to not define any labels for tests